z-korp/daydreams/examples/v1/mcp/mcp-agent-README.md

 ### Custom Action

-The example defines a custom action that uses the MCP extension to:
+The example defines a custom action that demonstrates how to:

-1. List available resources from the server
+1. Call the server's `add` tool to perform calculations
-2. Read the application log resource
+2. Access the dynamic greeting resource using the resource URI pattern

+Note: The server does not support all MCP methods (like `listPrompts`), so the agent should only use the methods that are explicitly implemented in the server.

 ## Related Resources